 Definition: Condition describes the current state of a particular item based on criteria such as appearance, packaging, and functionality.
-BULQ technicians assign one of five different conditions: Brand New, Like New, Uninspected Returns, Scratch & Dent, or Salvage.
-See our Conditions FAQ for more details.
+BULQ technicians assign one of five different conditions: Brand New, Like New, Uninspected Returns(or condition unknown), Scratch & Dent, or Salvage.
+See our Conditions FAQfor more details.

 Tip: The condition of each item on a shipping manifest is crucial to keep in mind when you’re researching pricing online.

 Definition: On manifests for Scratch & Dent and Salvage lots, condition notes are detailed descriptions of each item’s appearance, packaging (which may be a bag or brown box), and functionality.
 BULQ’s technicians write the notes after professional inspection.